NazaNEYn/Python-projects/README.md

 # Python Projects
-This is a collection of my Python projects.
-I made them to show my skills in making games, creating useful tools, and other kinds of programming.
+This is a collection of all the projects I've made while learning Python.
+You can find different types of projects here, like games, creative apps, and helpful scripts.<br>
 Each project is in its own folder, and each one has its own file with more details.